Who we are?

 Research Oxford (“We”) are committed to protecting and respecting your privacy.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 We conduct market and social research and impact evaluation.
 We are an accredited company partner of the Market Research Society (MRS), an organisation focused on upholding and developing research best practice.
 We adhere to the MRS Code of Conduct and, as such aim to fully protect the safety and privacy of research and evaluation participants and our clients.

-For the purpose of the Data Protection Act 2018, our data controller is: Louise Wheeler, 2 Oxford Road, Farmoor, Oxford, OX2 9NN.
+For the purpose of the Data Protection Act 2018 (GDPR), our data controller is: Louise Wheeler, 2 Oxford Road, Farmoor, Oxford, OX2 9NN.

 What are personal data?

 Personal data are information that directly or indirectly identifies you as an individual, indirectly meaning when combined with other information, for example, your name, postal address, email address and phone number, or a unique device identifier.

 We will use your personal data with your consent and only to allow us to undertake our work effectively:

 - To deal with requests or queries from you;